 “Sure!
 I am Hannah, a first-year student at Stanford University who is currently studying computer science.
-I discovered programming when I was nine, and since then I have been immersed in solving problems using code.
+I discovered programming when I was nine.
+Since then, I have been immersed in solving problems using code.

 #2: Why are you interested in this internship?

 Before you go into your interview, you should spend some time researching the company.
 What do they do?
 What interests you about them?
-Doing this research will help you craft a compelling answer to this question, and show an employer how passionate you are about the opportunity for which you have applied.
+Doing this research will help you craft a compelling answer to this question and show an employer how passionate you are about the opportunity you have applied for.